ImageMagick/WizardsToolkit/README.txt

 The Wizard's Toolkit includes command line utilities to encipher plaintext, decipher ciphertext, report properties associated with ciphertext, compute the message digest of a file, and read message digests from a file and authenticate them.
-In addition, the Wizard's Toolkit includes a a cross-platform C API that includes a number of enciphering and hash methods many developers should find useful in their projects.
+In addition, the Wizard's Toolkit includes a cross-platform C API that includes a number of enciphering and hash methods many developers should find useful in their projects.

 The Wizard's Toolkit is free software delivered as a ready-to-run binary distribution or as source code that you may freely use, copy, modify, and